FaceCloak: Learning to Protect Face Templates: ETHICAL IMPACT STATEMENT

 \section{ETHICAL IMPACT STATEMENT}

-We have developed a face template protection scheme that protects the privacy of an individual by mitigating template inversion attacks.
-It further secures the biometric recognition system.
+We have developed a face template protection scheme that protects the biometric signature of an individual by mitigating template inversion attacks, and further secures the biometric system.
 Our method can be used as an additional module in existing systems with little overhead.
 Our algorithm uses synthetic faces generated using StyleGAN3.
 As the generative model was trained on real faces, it may lead to inadvertent information leakage.
-To avoid this, we ensure that the disruptors (which use synthetic faces) are never stored and can be created on the fly.
-We test the security of the proposed method by considering a white-box attack and our preliminary analysis shows strong resilience.
+To avoid this, we ensure that the disruptors from synthetic faces can be created on the fly.
+Our preliminary analysis indicates resilience against white-box attack.

 { }